mrolmedo/rke2vsphereone/README.md

 #

-This project contains rke2 cluster template helm chart, which can be applied with values.yaml as configurations to create clusters.
+This project contains rke2 cluster template helm chart for Vsphere environment, which can be applied with values.yaml as configurations to create clusters.
-This template creates a new cluster one single node with 3 roles: worker, control-plane and etcd.
+This template creates a new cluster one single Machine Pool with 3 roles: worker, control-plane and etcd.

 ## Values example
 ```